The iO Series 10 with iO Sense is the latest electric toothbrush to be added to the Oral-B range of products.

 - When will the iO 10 be available?

 - Whilst announced at CES 2022, no confirmed shipping date has been given.
+Although, we have now been told it should launch around September time.

 - What will the iO10 with iO Sense cost?